 Thanks to the approval of the RP OLA in PY2 and the related reporting activities which followed regularly, the performance of NGI core services improved considerably in PY3 reaching an averaged reliability of 99.98% from May 2012 to March 2013 exceeding the PY3 target of 99%.

-The service management processes and the OLA framework will further evolve in PY4 by: extending the reporting capabilities of the Operations Portal with RP service reports, EGI.eu service reports ad VO reports, and by implementing an improvement plan of the OLA framework and service management processes of EGI.eu to satisfy a set of requirements for federated infrastructures in compliance to ISO2000, which were defined by the FedSM project.
+The service management processes and the OLA framework will further evolve in PY4 by: extending the reporting capabilities of the Operations Portal with RP service reports, EGI.eu service reports ad VO reports, and by implementing an improvement plan of the OLA framework and service management processes of EGI.eu to satisfy a set of requirements for federated infrastructures in compliance to ISO/IEC 20000, which were defined by the FedSM project.

 TABLE OF CONTENTS